Vancouver Island BC - Victoria & Gulf Islands - 8th Edition

 Vancouver Island is home to some of the world’s most stunning parks, including the Pacific Rim National Park Reserve and Strathcona Provincial Park.
 In the latest edition of our Vancouver Island Backroad Mapbook, you will find over 250 detailed listings for Provincial, National and Regional Parks, complete with easy-to-read activity symbols, information on camping reservations, access and more.

 Rec Site Adventures

-From long-distance, multi-day treks along the West Coast Trail or to the Cape Scott Lighthouse, to leisurely strolls through regional parks and to easy-access scenic lookouts, we tell you everything you need to know including trail difficulty, access, distance, elevation gain, highlights and more.
-In your Vancouver Island Backroads Mapbook you will find close to 300 multi-use trail listings, along with trail charts for several long distance trails and parks.
+From long-distance, multi-day treks along the West Coast Trail or to the Cape Scott Lighthouse, to leisurely stroll through regional parks and to easy-access scenic lookouts, we tell you everything you need to know including trail difficulty, access, distance, elevation gain, highlights and more.
+In your Vancouver Island Backroads Mapbook, you will find close to 300 multi-use trail listings, along with trail charts for several long-distance trails and parks.

 As you explore Vancouver Island’s sprawling network of logging roads and ATV trails, enjoy unparalleled views of the Georgia Strait and Coast Mountains.
 The latest edition of our Vancouver Island Backroad Mapbook gives you dozens of detailed listings for the best places to ride your ATV or dirt bike on the Island.